Marcelo Golm: Bellator MMA

 Golm signed to a multi-fight deal with Bellator MMA.

 Golm was expected to make his promotional debut against Linton Vassell on 16 July 2021, at Bellator 262.
 On 12 July, the bout was scratched after Vassell suffered an injury.

 Golm was scheduled to face Steve Mowry on 13 August 2021, at Bellator 264.
 However, on 4 August, it was announced that Mowry was scratched from the bout, with Golm rescheduled to face Kelvin Tiller on 20 August at Bellator 265.
 The week of the event, Tiller pulled out of the bout and was replaced by promotional newcomer Billy Swanson.
 Golm won the fight via technical knockout in round one.

-Golm faced Davion Franklin on July 22, 2022 at Bellator 283.
+Golm faced Davion Franklin on July 22, 2022, at Bellator 283.
 He won the bout via rear-naked choke at the end of the third round.

-Golm is scheduled to face Daniel James on March 31, 2023 at Bellator 293.
+Golm faced Daniel James on March 31, 2023, at Bellator 293.
+He lost the fight via technical knockout in the third round.

+Golm was scheduled to face Tyrell Fortune on November 17, 2023 at Bellator 301.
+Despite both men weighing in, the bout was cancelled the night of the event after Fourtune became ill backstage.

+PFL

+Golm debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost the bout in a rematch against Daniel James by technical knockout at the end of the first round.
+James missed weight, so he was fined a percentage of his purse and given a point deduction in the standings.

+Golm faced Tyrell Fortune at PFL 4 on June 13, 2024.
+He lost the bout via unanimous decision.